Practice Routines

 Practice is needed to maintain one's skill level, but it is possible to overdo things to the point that it becomes detrimental--especially with dry firing.
 I have always tried to get at least one 50 round range session per month plus a weekly dry fire session.
 The following are some suggested practice sessions for both live and dry fire.
 All strings should begin with your firearm in a condition of normal carry.
 Start signal for live and dry fire should be random.
 Click here for safety guidelines for dry fire practice.

-For dry fire practice make a reduced scale target for practice at short ranges.
+For dry fire practice using "standard" (18 x 30) targets simply make reduced targets for practice at short ranges.
 Use some brown cardboard and cut out a 6" x 9" target.
 Place it against a safe back drop, use feet for yards, and practice away.

 dry fire targets